 1. Hospital Workers

-Type 9 personalities' biggest fear is loss.
+Type 9 personalities’ biggest fear is loss.
 They don't want to lose their connections with those around them, and they don't want to feel abandoned.
-Of course, hospital workers work difficult and, often, odd hours that means they've less time to spend with their friends and family working typical hours.
+Of course, hospital workers work difficult and, often, odd hours which means they’ve less time to spend with their friends and family working typical hours.
 Likewise, they may make relationships with patients who come and go, or worse, don't survive.
 Being around this kind of loss all the time may seriously affect type 9 personalities.